wp-plugins/very-simple-signup-form/readme.txt

 You can change the layout (CSS) of your form using the custom style page in WP dashboard.

 Question?
 Please take a look at the FAQ section.

+IMPORTANT INFO: I WILL REMOVE THE CUSTOM STYLE EDITOR IN NEXT UPDATE (VERSION 2.1).

+WHY?
+BECAUSE THERE ARE MANY PLUGINS FOR THAT SUCH AS MY OWN PLUGIN <a href="https://wordpress.org/plugins/very-simple-custom-style">Very Simple Custom Style</a>.

+SO IF YOU'VE ADDED CUSTOM STYLE, PLEASE REMOVE THIS AND USE (FOR EXAMPLE) MY PLUGIN IN STEAD.

 = Translation =